sainathkistapur/spring-ai-openai/openai.multimodel.image.to.text/README.md

 curl --location --request GET 'http://localhost:8080/springai/openai/multimodel/image-to-text'
 ```

-Response: you will a description of the image that is sent in the prompt.
+Response: you will get a description of the image that is sent in the prompt.